ansys/pydpf-post/docs/source/api/result_object.rst

     >>> elastic_strain = solution.elastic_strain()

 DPF-Post features separate result classes for each supported result type.
-See the :ref:`user_guide_accessing_results` section for information on the available types and their interfaces.
+For information on the available types and their interfaces, see :ref:`user_guide_accessing_results`.

 .. currentmodule:: ansys.dpf.post